Looking for renters insurance in Florida? Well, you’ve come to the right place!

 - Lake Eola Park.
 A good old-fashioned watering hole—literally!
 Lake Enola used to be a central spot for early Florida settlers to bring their cattle to drink.
 Now, the park is a top spot if you want to run, cycle, or rent a swan paddle boat (next to some real-life swans).

 Jacksonville is the largest city in Florida by a large margin—beating #2 (Miami) by over 400,000 residents—and it’s no wonder why it’s such a desirable place to live.
-The northwest Florida city boasts 1,100 miles of shoreline, more than any other city in the state.
+The northeast Florida city boasts 1,100 miles of shoreline, more than any other city in the state.
 Renting in Jacksonville averages at around $1,190 a month.

 Fun fact: Jacksonville covers over 840 square miles, making it the largest city by landmass in the U.S.